Egypt–Sudan relations: 1947 negotiations

 On January 25, 1947, the British government informed Egypt that it intended to prepare the Sudan for self-government, though Egypt opposed self-government for the Sudan.
 The Egyptian government sought the removal of British troops in Sudan, and because of the historical connection between Egypt and Sudan, Sudan should be granted self-government under a political union with Egypt.
 Anti-British resentment in Egypt continued to rise, and on 16 October 1951, the Egyptian government abrogated the agreements underpinning the condominium, and declared that Egypt and Sudan were legally united as the Kingdom of Egypt and Sudan, with King Farouk as the King of Egypt and the Sudan.
 However, King Farouk was overthrown during the 1952 Egyptian Revolution by the Free Officers Movement, a group of army officers led by Mohamed Naguib and Gamal Abdel Nasser, declaring the Egypt a republic in on June 18, 1953.
 While Naguib, who was half-Sudanese and spent many years of his childhood in Sudan, supported a union between Egypt and Sudan, a treaty was signed in 1953 allowing Sudanese independence after 3 years.
 In the 1953 Sudanese parliamentary election, Ismail al-Azhari's NUP received a majority of seats in parliament.
 Despite winning a majority in the elections, Azhari realized that popular opinion had shifted against an Egyptian-Sudan union.
 Azhari, who had been the major spokesman for the "unity of the Nile Valley", therefore reversed the NUP's stand and supported Sudanese independence.
 On December 19, 1955, the Sudanese parliament, under Azhari's leadership, unanimously adopted a declaration of independence that became effective on January 1, 1956, creating the Republic of the Sudan.

 Post-Independence Relations

 Gamal Abdel Nasser was able to politically outmaneuver Naguib, becoming president of Egypt in 1956.
-Sudan under Azhari had cordial relations relations with Egypt, until disagreements in 1958 over the border and water resources.
+Sudan under Azhari had cordial relations with Egypt, until disagreements in 1958 over the border and water resources.
 Nasser's Egypt later united with Syria, forming the United Arab Republic (U.A.R), while a coup overthrew Azhari's government in that same year.
 Relations with the UAR and the new government under Prime Minister Abdallah Khalil improved, with both governments signing an agreement over the Nile's water in 1959.
 In 1969, a conspiracy of Sudanese officers overthrew the Sudanese government, led by Colonel Jaafar Nimeiry.
 Nimeiry adopted a pro-Arab nationalist political position, including signing the Tripoli Charter with the UAR and Libya, declaring the coordination of policies.
 He also signed treaties with Egyptian president Anwar Sadat, standing by him after Sadat's peace treaty with Israel.